garethrowell/timeseries-JavaFX/README.md

 # SimpleLineGroup.java
   This was my first attempt to load data and display it on an XY plot.
-Data were managed as individual lines and loaded individually into a Group object.
+Data were managed as individual lines and loaded into a single Group object.

 # SingleWellPaths.java
-  This was the second attempt to display data.
-The Path object is used to manage each uninteruppted set of logger data.
+  This was my second attempt to display data.
+The Path object was used to manage uninterrupted sets of logger data.
 Four paths from one well are hard-coded into the program.